Written by: Maria Volodina, Elena Belova; Photo: Asya Orlova

 The Sea Passenger Terminal is located just a few steps from the railway station.
 The Sea Terminal has come a long way from its beginnings with modest passenger lounges on the stone pier to today’s modern station for maritime communications.

 If you are lucky, you might catch the arrival of a large cruise liner such as the Nippon Mary, Ocean Dream, Diamond Princess, or the Pacific Venus.
-They arrive in Vladivostok a few times a year, and each time is a spectacular event.
+They arrive in Vladivostok a few times a year, and each time it is a spectacular event.

 Ordinarily, the Eastern Dream, which runs every week between Vladivostok, Donghae (South Korea) and Sakaiminanato (Japan), docks at the terminal.